 Organizational small business certifications

-Government certifications aren’t the only type that can help move your business forward.
+Government certifications are just one type that can help move your business forward.
 You can also obtain certifications through private organizations dedicated to supporting specific groups of people.

 The NMSDC defines a minority as someone who is at least 25%: